-You'll also be able to see the geographical distribution of your fallowers - great information that will help you know when your posts should go live on social media.
+With a social media analytics tool, you'll be able to see the geographical distribution of your followers, a piece of very useful information that will help you know when your posts should go live on social media.

 Here are some ideas that might help you.
 You can create:

 - Product packages

 - Reward features for your clients

 - Free shipping

 - Specialized packaging

 📌 Note!
 Analyzing the competition is always a good idea, so make sure you check what offers your competitors are delivering on their website.

 Attract your audience with paid promotions